SLU-SSM Health Physical Therapy Women's Health Residency

 Together with SSM Health Physical Therapy, Saint Louis University offers a 16-month Women's Health physical therapy residency with numerous opportunities for licensed physical therapists to develop as an advanced clinician; to develop as an educator, to produce and disseminate a scholarly product; and to grow as a provider to the area's underserved populations.

 Our mission is that, through shared traditions of serving humanity and enhancing lives through quality healthcare, we provide reflective, person-centered, evidence-based residency education to licensed physical therapists pursuing the ideals of leadership, structural competency and advanced clinical practice in Women’s Health physical therapy.

-The Program advances physical therapists in their knowledge of women’s health, gender health, and pelvic health knowledge, skills, and attributes as described by American Board of Physical Therapy Residency and Fellowship Education Description of Residency Practice.
+The Program, accredited by the ABPTRFE in 2022, advances physical therapists in their knowledge of women’s health, gender health and public health.
+The curriculum is guided by the American Board of Physical Therapy and Fellowship Education Description of Residency Practice (ABPTRFE-DRP).

 - Jill Eveker Imgarten, PT, DPT, OCS, CSMT, Program Director

 - Chris Sebelski, PT, DPT, Ph.D., OCS, CSCS, SLU Director of Residency Education